Kriskin-Fernandes/clock/README.md

-DISCLAIMER: chatGPT did most of the coding, but both fonts were made by me.
+DISCLAIMER: chatGPT did most of the coding, but i made both fonts.

-basic clock that shows the day, date and time has some additional functionality the clock displays in the format DAY, dd mm yy, hh mm ss
+i made this because i wanted a clean clock widget and nothing i found online fit my idea exactly. it also allowed me to add whatever features i wanted. basic clock that shows the day, date and time has some additional functionality the clock displays in the format DAY, dd mm yy, hh mm ss